kinga112/python-antivirus/README.md

 KNOWN BUGS:

-There is a chance that the images in static do not self-delete as intended, this results in severe resource-hogging and could lead to the device freezing
+- There is a chance that the images in static do not self-delete as intended, this results in severe resource-hogging and could lead to the device freezing

-There is a chance that the images are deleted faster than the scripts have time to generate new ones, this results in the data not being displayed on the page until new graphs are rendered to the static folder
+- There is a chance that the images are deleted faster than the scripts have time to generate new ones, this results in the data not being displayed on the page until new graphs are rendered to the static folder.
+A broken image icon is put in its place until an image can be served